-Maruti Suzuki pavilion at the Auto Expo 2018 will be spread over 4200 sq metres.
-The company will display over 18 vehicle models in ARENA, NEXA and Motorsports zones.
+Maruti Suzuki pavilion at the Auto Expo 2018 will be spread over 4,200 sq metres.
+The company will display over 18 models in ARENA, NEXA and Motorsports zones.

-The star attraction of the MSIL pavilion include the Concept Future S, which according to the company is a new design language for compact vehicles.
+The star attraction of the MSIL pavilion includes the Concept Future S, which according to the company is a new design language for compact vehicles.

 The second attraction will be the Concept e-Survivor (featured image), an Electric Vehicle concept that’ll represent the company’s commitment to launch an electric vehicle in India in 2020.
 The e-Survivor was first showcased at the 2017 Tokyo Motor Show.
 It is the F.A.C.E (Four-Wheel Drive, Autonomous, Connected & Electric) of Suzuki’s plan for Future Mobility.